palaa159/Docs/software/01-OpenBCI_SDK.md

 ##Time Stamping

 **<**
 Start time stamping and resynchronize command.
-The Host radio will send a **,** on send of the **<** back to the driver.
+When the Driver sends a **<**, the Host radio will respond with a **,**.
 Since the Host cannot send packets to the Device ad hoc, it may be helpful to know when the Host was actually able to send the command.
-If the Board is not streaming, then expect a response of `Time stamp ON$$$`; however if the board is streaming, then you will get a response in a different **stop byte** as described in the next software document titled _OpenBCI Streaming Data Format_.
+If the Board is not streaming, then expect a response of `Time stamp ON$$$`.
+If the board is streaming, then you will get a response in the data stream when the Driver receives a data packet with a different **stop byte** as described in the next software document titled [OpenBCI Streaming Data Format](./02-OpenBCI_Streaming_Data_Format.md).

 **>**
 Stops time stamping.
 If the Board is not streaming, then expect a response of `Time stamp OFF$$$`; however if the board is streaming, then you will get a response in a different **stop byte** as described in the next software document titled _OpenBCI Streaming Data Format_.